pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 The functions you run on the GPU are just functions, just like JavaScript functions.
-The part that different is they run on the GPU and so to run them you need to copy all the data you want them to access to the GPU in the form of buffers or textures.
+The part that different is they run on the GPU and so to run them you need to copy all the data you want them to access to the GPU in the form of buffers and textures and they only output to those buffers and textures.
 You need to specify in the functions which bindings or locations the function will look for the data.
-And, you need to bind the data to the bindings or locations.
+And, back in JavaScript, you need to bind the buffers and textures holding your data to the bindings or locations.
 Once you've done that you tell the GPU to execute the function.

 Maybe a picture will help.
 Here is a *simplified* diagram of WebGPU setup to draw triangles